AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-engagement-program-stream.md

 ## Overview {#overview}

-Normally you would use [stream transition rules](/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/transition-people-between-engagement-streams.md) to achieve this, but if you want to manually move people from one stream to another, this is the flow step to use.
+Normally, you would use [stream transition rules](/help/marketo/product-docs/email-marketing/drip-nurturing/engagement-program-streams/transition-people-between-engagement-streams.md) to achieve this.
+But if you want to manually move people from one stream to another, this is the flow step to use.

 ![](assets/image2014-9-22-14-3a52-3a14.png)